 - Craft glue watered down to a paint consistency

-- Paint the wrong side of the paper plate with the watered-down glue.
+- With the paintbrush, "paint" the wrong side of the paper plate with the watered-down glue.

 - Glue pieces of the orange tissue paper onto the plate.